Talking to an App Store Review brick wall

 PPSSPP 1.18.1 is now out, find downloads on the download page!

-WARNING: There is a critical bug that may affect many devices when running homebrew apps and demos, or even having them in your folder.
-This will be fixed in 1.18.1 shortly.
+WARNING: There is a critical metadata parsing bug in 1.18 that may affect many devices when running homebrew apps and demos, or even having them in your folder.
+This is fixed in 1.18.1.

 If you're on Android and already have it installed from Google Play, your update will arrive within a week (to catch crashes early).